 - Discard – Sourdough discard is the portion of your sourdough starter that you get rid of when you do a feeding.
 It should be healthy and vigorous, with some small bubbling activity.

 If you aren’t up to making bread, you can always use up extra Starter (i.e., Discard) by making pancakes, waffles, etc.

 Always reserve at least 8 ounces of Starter to feed and keep the process going.

 So, you just found your forgotten jar of Sourdough Starter in the back of the fridge, sad and neglected under a little puddle of hooch.
-Don't worry - it happen's to the best of us.
+(Or a big black cloud of ick.)
+Don't worry - it happens to the best of us.

 Before you can try to revive your Starter, you need to do some triage.
 Open your jar and look inside.

 - A - If mold is aggressively growing, if it has a distinctly pink tinge, or if it smells rotten or putrid, toss it.
 There is no saving it.
 Then get a fresh, clean jar, and start making a brand new Sourdough Starter.

 - B - If it looks gross but doesn't smell horrible, continue to Step 1.

 - Drain off any hooch from your old Starter.
 (Hooch is the grey-black liquid that is probably sitting on top of your Starter.
 It's basically sourdough poop.)

 - Using a stainless steel spoon, carefully spoon off the top layers of Starter.
 You want to try to completely remove the top layer and get down to the cleaner, dormant layer without contaminating it too much with the gross stuff on top.